rgbj/flatvibe/README.md

-flatvibe
+FlatVibe
 ========

-iOS tweak to deactivate vibration when the device lays flat
+FlatVibe is an iOS tweak meant to deactivate vibration when the device lays flat.

+It's developped primarily on an iPhone 5 running iOS 8.1.